christopherobin/mage/lib/archivist/README.md

 ## Advantages

 ### Redundant storage

-Each data store is represented by a "vault".
-You can configure multiple vaults of the same time, in order to split your data into as many MySQL databases, couchbase clusters and file systems as you want.
+You can configure multiple data stores of the same type, in order to split your data into as many MySQL databases, couchbase clusters and file systems as you want.

 This allows you to write to many stores at once (defined by write-order).
 It also allows you to configure a read-order, by which data gets loaded.
 This is very useful in scenarios like "try memcached first, else try MySQL".

 ### Friendly default integration logic with a bunch of database systems

-For all built-in vaults, all serialization and access logic is built-in with friendly default behaviors.
+For all built-in data stores, all serialization and access logic is built-in with friendly default behaviors.
 That means that you can store into a key/value store like memcached and into an SQL data store -- through a single API -- without having to program or configure anything specific.

 ### A solution for static content